ROCm/AMDMIGraphX/tools/model_zoo/test_generator/README.md

 - `name`: unique name for model

 To add a more complex model (e.g. Decoder), check [text](./sample_generator/model/text.py).

+The [generate](./generate.py) part will need further updating to include the model.

 ## Adding more datasets